Organ-on-a-chip: Replacing animal testing

 In the early phase of drug development, animal models were the only way of obtaining in vivo data that would predict the human pharmacokinetic responses.
 However, experiments on animals are lengthy, expensive and controversial.
 For example, animal models are often subjected to mechanical or chemical techniques that simulate human injuries.
 There are also concerns with regards to the validity of such animal models, due to deficiency in cross-species extrapolation.
 Moreover, animal models offer very limited control of individual variables and it can be cumbersome to harvest specific information.
+Therefore, the U.S. Food and Drug Administration (FDA) announced its intent in April 2025 to phase out mandatory animal testing requirements for certain drug classes, signalling a broader regulatory acceptance of new approach methodologies.
+These methodologies range from microphysiological systems, also known as organ-on-a-chip, to artificial intelligence (AI)-based modelling with intention to accelerate preclinical development.

 Therefore, mimicking a human's physiological responses in an in vitro model needs to be made more affordable, and needs to offer cellular level control in biological experiments: biomimetic microfluidic systems could replace animal testing.
 The development of MEMS-based biochips that reproduce complex organ-level pathological responses could revolutionize many fields, including toxicology and the developmental process of pharmaceuticals and cosmetics that rely on animal testing and clinical trials.

 Recently, physiologically based perfusion in vitro systems have been developed to provide cell culture environment close to in vivo cell environment.
 A new testing platforms based on multi-compartmental perfused systems have gained a remarkable interest in pharmacology and toxicology.
 It aims to provide a cell culture environment close to the in vivo situation to reproduce more reliably in vivo mechanisms or ADME processes that involve its absorption, distribution, metabolism, and elimination.
 Perfused in vitro systems combined with kinetic modelling are promising tools for studying in vitro the different processes involved in the toxicokinetics of xenobiotics.